spotinst/help/src/docs/ocean/features/troubleshoot-right-sizing.md

 # Automatic Right-Sizing-Troubleshooting

-## Does Spot monitor the health of my VPA Project?

-Spot only checks the health of the VPA pods belonging to the Spot VPA Project, not the Native VPA one.

 ## Security Group not correctly configured

 In this case, your pod may not be launched according to the values defined on the VPA.